Best Guitar Theory Books for Every Guitarist (Updated 2024)

 No Bull Music Theory for Guitarists

-No Bull Music Theory for Guitarists provides a comprehensive guide to music theory tailored specifically for guitarists.
-It covers the landscape from basic theory elements such as the musical alphabet and tones and semitones, to advanced guitar techniques and concepts.
+This workbook is ideal for anyone looking to learn guitar theory in a straightforward, accessible way.
+It covers everything from basic theory elements, like the musical alphabet and tones and semitones, to more advanced guitar techniques and concepts.

 Best suited for beginners to intermediate guitarists, this book is also beneficial for singer-songwriters and students preparing for college auditions or entrance exams.
-However, some very advanced guitarists might seek more in-depth explorations.

 One limitation is its focus on foundational topics, potentially leaving out more niche or advanced music theory concepts.
+Nevertheless, for those overwhelmed by guitar techniques or complex jargon, this book offers an accessible way into music theory.

 3. The Practical Guide to Modern Music Theory by Joseph Alexander